-To make a Test roll 1D20 and add bonuses to the roll.
-If the result is equal or greater than Difficulty the Test succeeds.
+To make a Test roll 1D20 and add appropriate bonuses to the roll.
+If the result is equal or greater than the Difficulty Rating the Test succeeds.

 There are three types of Tests.